Tillamook County approves Facebook cable in Tierra Del Mar

-The Tillamook County Board of Commissioners voted 2-1 to uphold the Tillamook County Planning Commission's similar use determination and decision to approve the installation of Facebook's proposed Jupiter Cable System.
+The Tillamook County Board of Commissioners voted Thursday, Jan.
+9, 2-1 to uphold the Tillamook County Planning Commission’s similar use determination and decision to approve the installation of the Jupiter Cable System.
+This was the second hearing the board held to discuss an appeal requested by numerous citizens of Tierra Del Mar.

+Citizens of Tierra Del Mar are now exploring options for an appeal to Land Use Board of Appeals.
+They have been fighting this project for a year.

+The fiber optic cable system and landing site would be on a property zoned rural residential two-acre, located within the Tierra Del Mar area north of the Pacific City/Woods unincorporated community and designated as Tax Lot 3200.

 (0) comments